Compassionate Communities

 Are you an educator?

-My name is Tuan and I work for a grassroots organization that invests a lot of time and energy training its volunteers.
+My name is Tuan and I work for a hospice society that invests a lot of time and energy into training its volunteers.
 We've learned about a range of social supports, but we've never gotten into topics related to helping people comfortably experience a life-limiting illness.
 Do any exist?

 PalliLearn